Linear Algebra

 $$\begin{array}\\ A\begin{bmatrix}1\\0\end{bmatrix} & = \begin{bmatrix}a\\0\end{bmatrix} \\ A\begin{bmatrix}0\\1\end{bmatrix} & = \begin{bmatrix}0\\b\end{bmatrix} \\\\ A\begin{bmatrix}1 & 0\\ 0 &1\end{bmatrix} & = A = \begin{bmatrix}a & 0\\0 & b\end{bmatrix} \\ \end{array}$$

-More importantly, by looking at $A = \begin{bmatrix}a & 0\\0 & b\end{bmatrix}$, can you think of transformation $T$?
+More importantly, by looking at $A = \begin{bmatrix}a & 0\\0 & b\end{bmatrix}$, can you determine what kind of corresponding linear transformation $T$ represents?

 3.4.
-Projection
+Projection¶

-• $P$: Projection onto $\hat x$ - axis
+$P$: Projection onto $\hat x$ - axis

 $$\begin{array}{c}\\ & P & \\ \begin{bmatrix}x_1\\x_2\end{bmatrix} & \implies & \begin{bmatrix}x_1\\ 0\end{bmatrix}\\ \vec x & & \vec y \end{array}$$